Book cheap flights to Cape Town

 Airlines flying direct from South Africa to Cape Town include:

-• Fly Safair, with flights from Johannesburg, Durban and from Port Elizabeth, for example.
+• Fly Safair, with flights from Johannesburg, Durban and from Bloemfontein, for example.

-• Lift Airlines, with flights from Johannesburg to Cape Town and Bloemfontein and also from Kimberley.
+• Lift Airlines, with flights from Kimberley to Cape Town and George and also from Johannesburg.

 Airlines with indirect flights to Cape Town include:

-• Emirates, which flies from Johannesburg, Harare or Durban.
+• Emirates, which flies from Luxembourg, London or Vancouver.

-• Qatar Airways, with flights from London and Brussels, as well as from Beijing.
+• Qatar Airways, with flights from London and Dubai, as well as from Buenos Aires.

-• Airlink, with flights from Cleveland, London and also Dublin.
+• Airlink, with flights from London, San Francisco and also Bangkok.

 How many airports are in Cape Town and which is the main one?